rebus-ink/ink-API/activityDoc.md

 }
 ```

-A user will be able to select the latest Read Activities providing the ID of a publication
+A reader will be able to select the latest Read Activities providing the ID of a publication

 Possible errors: